Skip to main content

 1) Obtain an Oregon lost boat title application

-2) Obtain owner of record information by calling the Marine Board
+2) Obtain owner of record information by completing the Boat Ownership Request Form

 3) Obtain release signatures on the lost title form from all owners of record (signatures must either be notarized or owners sign and provide a copy of valid photo identification, front and back).